 Low-code platforms enable anyone to build apps — even those with limited technical knowledge or development experience.

 In our research, we found that low-code users are significantly more successful than peers who do not use low code.

 Some 63% of low-code users say they have the resources to fulfill the demand for custom tools, compared to only 41% of peers who do not use low code.
 They are also more likely to deliver application projects on time and within scope and budget.

 No code is the promise of building dynamic, feature-rich apps without writing a single line of code.
 It’s something platforms strive to achieve with visual, point-and-click and drag-and-drop tools.
 The most common features and capabilities needed to build, deploy and manage applications are provided by the platform without coding.

 Low code primarily benefits business professionals who want to build apps without the complexitiesof traditional software development.
 Its positive impact reaches all members of the organization.

 76% of business professionals say delayed app development projects impact their work performance.
-With low code, your employees gain a shortcut to deliver powerful applications without dealing with the difficulties of programming or overburdening IT.
+With low code, your employees and developers gain a shortcut to deliver powerful applications without dealing with the difficulties of programming or overburdening IT.
 They know their unique workflows like the back of their hand and understand what’s required for a solution to be successful.

 80% of today’s organizations simply don’t have sufficient budgets for app development.
 A lack of IT resources contributes to the massive backlog of development requests.
 With low code, applications are built 10-20x faster.
 And by endorsing low-code platforms for use across the organization, technical talent is freed up to focus on critical IT projects.